flex2016/5GWavelength_AWS/README.md

 ## Introduction

-With businesses shifting into a digital era, digitization of in store experiences has become a vital priority.
+With businesses shifting into a digital era, the digitization of in-store experiences has become a vital priority.
 Using 5G and AI we can enable businesses to understand consumer behavior as well as stock movement.
-Since a majority of businesses still lack a digital infrastracture (wifi enabled systems) within their store fronts.
-We enable this transition by focusing on an already digitally enabled product, 5G Iot Devices, such as security cameras.
-Turning a static store front into a digital store front, that attempts to shift thinking towards monetization of their data.
+Since a majority of businesses still lack a digital infrastructure (wifi enabled systems) within their storefronts.
+We enable this transition by focusing on an already digitally enabled product, 5G IoT Devices, such as security cameras.
+Turning a static storefront into a digital storefront, that attempts to shift thinking towards monetization of their data.

-This project heavily uses the 5G network and machine learning for detection of consumer behavior
+This project heavily uses the 5G network and machine learning for detection of consumer behavior.
+Capturing video either through an IoT enabled device (Raspberry PI) or a web UI.
+This video can then be processed through our backend Alsvin which uses supervised and reinforcement learning techniques to establish a consumer persona.

-With businesses moving online, fraud and abuse in online systems is constantly increasing as well.
-Traditionally, rule-based fraud detection systems are used to combat online fraud, but these rely on a static set of rules created by human experts.
-This project uses machine learning to create models for fraud detection that are dynamic, self-improving and maintainable.
-Importantly, they can scale with the online business.

-Specifically, we show how to use Amazon SageMaker to train supervised and unsupervised machine learning models on historical transactions, so that they can predict the likelihood of incoming transactions being fraudulent or not.
-We also show how to deploy the models, once trained, to a REST API that can be integrated into an existing business software infrastructure.
-This project includes a demonstration of this process using a public, anonymized credit card transactions dataset provided by ULB, but can be easily modified to work with custom labelled or unlaballed data provided as a relational table in csv format.

 ### Why 5G?
 * There is no reliance on cables or local wifi
+* Rapid deployment of heavy intensive data digital experiences
 * Increase cyber security - no reliance on a router (common vector of attack)
 * Enhances imaging and video capabilities where traditional wifi systems (<5 mbps) lead to high pixelation